-- [1] 68, but no work is shown. - [0] A zero response is completely incorrect, irrelevant, or incoherent or is a correct response that was obtained by an obviously incorrect procedure.
+[0] A zero response does not contain enough relevant course-level work to receive any credit, does not satisfy the criteria for one or more credits, or is a correct response that was obtained by an obviously incorrect procedure.

-- (27) [2] A correct sequence of transformations is written. - [1] An appropriate sequence of transformations is written, but one computational error is made.
+- (27) [2] A correct sequence of transformations is written. - [1] An appropriate sequence of transformations is written, but one computational or graphing error is made.